abdus/rust-notes/docs/_notes/ch-3-guessing-game.md

 let mut guess = String::new();
 ```

 `let` is a keyword for **defining variables** and assign a value to it.
 By default, Rust variables are immutable.
-They can't be changed once decleared.
+They can't be changed once declared.
 The `mut` keyword is used for **mutating a variable** so that it could be modified in a later stage.

 The `String::new()` creates an empty value of type `string`.
 The **`new()` after `::` is known as an associated function** of the type `String`.